mattbegent/oi/README.md

 * **formSelector** - the elements that oi should be enabled for.
 By default it's all forms on the page, document.getElementsByTagName('form').
 Must be a nodelist.
 * **errorHTML** - the HTML for the error messages.
 This must contain data-oi-id, as this is used to associate with id of the input which has the error.
 * **errorPosition** - the position that the error message is display relative to the field.
 The error message is placed using insertAdjacentHTML so valid values are beforebegin and afterend.
+* **errorScrollOffset** - an offset added to the page scroll position when there are form errors.
 * **interactedClass** - the class that signals a field has been interacted with.
 * **watchInputs** - a boolean for whether to display input messages on change or not.
 * **validateHidden** - a boolean for whether to validate hidden inputs or not.